docker-archive/classicswarm/docs/scheduler/filter.md

 ```

 In this example, the master selected all nodes that met the `storage=ssd`
-constraint and applied resource management on top of them.
+constraint, and applied resource management on top of them.
 Only `node-1` was
 selected because it's the only host running flash.

 Suppose you want to run an Nginx frontend in a cluster.
 In this case, you wouldn't want flash drives because the frontend mostly writes logs to disk.